galaxyproject/training-material/Proteomics/workflows/ntails/README.md

 This is best explained by an example: directly after translation, a protein has exactly one N-terminus.
 When a protease is cutting the protein in half, each half has its own N-terminus.
 While the N-terminus of the first half protein is exactly the same as the one of the full protein precursor ("native N-terminus"), the N-terminus of the second half is different ("neo-N-terminus") and depends on the amino acid sequence where the protein was cut.
 The N-Tails technique includes the use of heavy isotope dimethyl labelling.

 The figure below illustrates the mechanism of N-Tails.
-It was originally published by [Stefan Tholen (2014)](link zu doktorarbeit in freidok).
+It was originally published by Stefan Tholen (doctoral thesis, not available online).
 Further reading on N-Tails and other N-terminal techniques, see [Tholen et al., Springer Vienna, 2013](http://dx.doi.org/10.1007/978-3-7091-0885-7_5).

 ![N-Tails technique](../../images/WF_ntails_technique.png)